marigold-dev/training-dapp-shifumi/README.md

 - `import ... from "@airgap/beacon-types" ... from "@taquito/beacon-wallet" ... from "@taquito/taquito"` : Require libraries to interact with the Tezos node and the wallet
 - `export class Action implements ActionCisor, ActionPaper, ActionStone {...}` : Representation of the ligo variant `Action` in Typescript, we will need it when passing arguments on `Play` function
 - `export type Session = {...}` : Taqueria export the global Storage type but sadly not this sub-type from the Storage type, we will need it later, so we extract a copy
-- `export let UserContext = React.createContext<UserContextType | null>(null)`: Global React context that is passed along pages.
+- `export const UserContext = React.createContext<UserContextType | null>(null)`: Global React context that is passed along pages.
 More info on React context [here](https://beta.reactjs.org/learn/passing-data-deeply-with-context)
 - `const refreshStorage = async (event?: CustomEvent<RefresherEventDetail>): Promise<void> => {...` : useful fonction to force the smart contract Storage to refresh on React state changes (user balance, state of the game)
 - `useEffect(() => { ...
 Tezos.setStreamProvider(...) ...
 Tezos.stream.subscribeEvent({...` : During Application initialization, we configure the wallet, the websocket listening to smart contract events
 - `<IonApp><UserContext.Provider ... ><IonReactRouter><IonRouterOutlet><Route path={PAGES.HOME} component={HomeScreen} /> ... ` : We inject the React context to all pages.
 We declare the global routing of the application